-|Median Sale Price:||Units Sold:||Newly Listed:||Days on Market:|
+|Average Sale Price:||Units Sold:||Newly Listed:||Days on Market:|

 |$258,343 (+4.7%)||346 (0%)||607 (-5.5%)||140 (-8.5%)|

 Addison County’s residential market witnessed mixed trends in 2016.
 While the average sale price rose 4.7% last year, the number of sold units was little changed.

 With fewer homeowners listing their properties in 2016, tight inventory resulted in fewer choices for buyers, which also pushed home prices higher.
 Demand for property remains stable in the county, partly as some buyers are extending their searches to Addison County because of Chittenden County’s shrinking inventory and higher prices.